Blue Zoo Animation Studio

-Blue Zoo Animation Studio is a British animation studio known for producing children's television series, commercials and, short films.
+Blue Zoo Animation Studio is a British animation studio known for producing children's television series, commercials and short films.
 Founded in 2000 by Oli Hyatt, Adam Shaw, and Tom Box from Bournemouth University, the studio has gone on to win numerous BAFTAs and in 2021 won two Daytime Emmy awards.
 They have also previously won the Best Places to Work in TV survey by Broadcast and Best Companies Group.

-Some of the more well-known children's shows the studio has produced are Alphablocks, Numberblocks, Digby Dragon, Miffy's Adventures Big and Small, The Adventures of Paddington, and It's Pony.
+Some of the more well-known children's shows the studio has produced are Alphablocks, Numberblocks, Digby Dragon, Miffy's Adventures Big and Small, The Adventures of Paddington, Tree Fu Tom, and It's Pony.

 The company operates from a studio in Fitzrovia, London, where they have a team of over 200 artists.
-It later expanded to a second studio, adjacent to its main studio, thats 'dedicated to episodic 2D animation.'
+It later expanded to a second studio, adjacent to its main studio, that's 'dedicated to episodic 2D animation.'
 In August 2021, it was announced that they would be opening a new hub in Brighton, initially partnering with Plug-In Media on a new 2D pre-school action comedy series.

 In 2021, the company became the first major animation studio in the world to achieve B Corp certification.

+History

+In July 2019, Blue Zoo Animation Studio strengthen its position as a world-class production company with the expansion into the rights management & distribution activities by launching its rights division dedicated to its own and third-party IP named Blue Zoo Rights with Alison Warner heading the new rights division.

+In August 2021, Blue Zoo Animation Studios announced a partnership with Brighton-based producer Plug-In Media to establish a joint-venture regional animation production and interactive studio based in Brighton, South England that will handle animation production and interactive services for both production companies as Plug-In Media founders Dom Minns and Juliet Tzabar heading the new studio; the name for the Brighton-based animation studio was revealed to be Brighton Zoo one year later on October 2022 with their first animation production called Supertato.

+In 2022, Blue Zoo Animation Studio expanded into the French production business by partnering with Paris-based French animation production studio Samka Productions to launch a French animation studio & post-production company called Kazoo Animation.